devkokov/get-chem/README.md

 - 'Name' column
 - A column for each of the `input_variables` as defined in `config/get-chem.ini`
 - A column for each of the `output_variables` as defined in `config/get-chem.ini`

+IMPORTANT: test cases are compared against the last row of the benchmark data set.

 ### WEKA Models